There's a different equity story being told by sentiment: LifeStance Health Group Inc. (LFST). - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Oct 17 when Gouk Warren sold 15,106 shares for $8.01 per share.
 The transaction valued at 120,999 led to the insider holds 6,013,309 shares of the business.

 Gouk Warren sold 15,106 shares of LFST for $112,540 on Oct 10.
 The Chief Administrative Officer now owns 6,028,415 shares after completing the transaction at $7.45 per share.
 On Oct 03, another insider, Gouk Warren, who serves as the Chief Administrative Officer of the company, sold 15,106 shares for $7.02 each.
 As a result, the insider received 106,044 and left with 6,043,521 shares of the company.